 The hotel offered loaner bikes to guests free of charge, so we requested two bikes for the day.
 We biked on the 2.5 mile city walls.
 These thick Renaissance walls were built from 1550-1650 and designed to sustain the pummeling of cannonballs.
 They were state-of-the-art at that time.
-We also biked on streets inside the old town, it certainly was more efficient than seeing the town on foot.At 1pm we biked to a restaurant for a lunch GTG (Get Together) with Ron and Linda Audet, two retired teachers from Virginia who now permanently live in Florence.
+We also biked on the streets inside the old town.
+It certainly was more efficient than seeing the town on foot.At 1pm we biked to a restaurant for lunch GTG (Get Together) with Ron and Linda Audet, two retired teachers from Virginia who now permanently live in Florence.
 We met the Audets online through the Travelzine discussion board.
-They took train from Florence to Lucca and we met at Vecchia Trattoria Brualli for a very pleasant lunch.
+They took a train from Florence to Lucca and we met at Vecchia Trattoria Brualli for a very pleasant lunch.
 We were curious as to how they are handling their medical insurance.
 (They are on the Italian medical system.)
 The Audets posted a blog at http://audetsin.blogspot.com/ describing their experience of moving to Florence.

 Late in the afternoon, we took a 25-min train from Lucca to Pisa to see the Campo del Miracoli (Field of Miracles).
 NOTE that Pisa Centrale train station is a 30-min walk to Campo del Miracoli, so if you come from Lucca by train, get off at Pisa San Rossore station, one stop before Pisa Centrale.
 Pisa San Rossore is only two blocks from Campo del Miracoli.